Account Search Logout

 “The Lion’s killing actual owls, now.”
 Segobax saunters past her with an ale in his hand.
 “Did you tell her what we found?”

 “Pay the boy no mind,” Taran calls from the table.
-“He forgets his tongue with his manners most days,”
+“He forgets his tongue with his manners most days.”

 “Oh, I doubt our scraggly little hoot-hoot ever forgets his tongue.”
-Lugotorix is the last to enter the room, his habit since learning to walk.
-“His tongue’s always lapping at something,” he adds, shoulders fur draped and face clean-shaven.
+Lugotorix is the last to enter the room—his habit since learning to walk.
+Grandfather’s bastard and Aedan’s elder by four years, the raven-haired Lugotrix straddles the line between chunky and trim.

-Grandfather’s bastard and Aedan’s elder by four years, the raven-haired dolt straddles the line between chunky and trim.
 Segobax sets his ale down and takes both the young man’s hands in his, and their womanly exchange prompts humored glances, even from Ciniod.

 Lugotorix regards him without turning.
-“Why don’t you fold up somewhere and suck yourself,”
+“Why don’t you fold up somewhere and suck yourself?”

-“You’re just jealous because I can,” taunts Aedan.
+“You’re just jealous because I can.”

 Lugotorix spins around in anger.